About Your Vulvar Surgery

 Emotional support

 This surgery will change your body.
 It will probably take time for you to adjust to these changes.
-You may feel frightened, angry, or worried.
-You may have questions or fears about how this surgery will impact your sexuality and sexual activities These feelings are normal, and most people have them.
+You may have questions or fears about how this surgery will affect your sexuality and sexual activities.
+These feelings are normal, and most people have them.

-Everyone adjusts in their own way.
-For some people, it takes a few months to adjust to a changed body image.
-For other people, it may take longer.
+Some people take a few months to adjust to a changed body image, while others take longer.
 As time goes on, you’ll get stronger emotionally and physically.
 You’ll get more comfortable with your appearance.
 Your appetite and energy will improve.
-Before too long, you’ll be able to go back to doing most of your normal activities.
+Soon, you’ll be able to do most of your normal activities.

 We have many resources to help you.
-Your healthcare providers will answer your questions.
-We also have social workers, psychologists, and psychiatrists who have helped many women through this change.
+Your healthcare providers can answer your questions.
+But we also have social workers, psychologists, and psychiatrists experienced in helping people through this change.
 You can have one-on-one counseling, or you can join one of our online or in-person support groups.
 We also have clergy available for spiritual support.

 You may be able to meet with another person who has had this surgery.
 They can talk with you and answer your questions.
 Talk with your nurse if you’re interested in doing this.